 Resort dress codes defined

 When we said that dress codes will vary from resort to resort, note we said ‘dress codes’—plural.
 Unlike special events, resorts will have multiple dress codes to fit multiple contexts.
 When you think about it, this makes sense.
 Unlike special events, resort stays will stretch across at least a day or two.
 This is not a single-focused undertaking where you can wear, say, a cocktail dress for the full duration of your stay.
+There are plenty of options to fill up your resort capsule wardrobe with different looks like a classic, boho, minimalist, or tropical.

 A resort will have varied situations that call for different dress codes.
 Once you’re there, you may hear different phrases being tossed around.
 Here’s a breakdown of what they each mean.